arturo-lang/pkgr.art/README.md

 ## What is a package?

-Trying to be as brief as possible, an Arturo package could be defined as a folder with an entry file in it (by default: `main.art`).
+Trying to be as brief as possible: an Arturo package could be defined as a folder with an entry file in it (by default, `main.art`).

 So let's say you create a new folder `myPackage` and create a `main.art` in there with some code in it, technically speaking, *that* is a package.